Koldenblue/Trek/README.md

 ### Questions and Contributions

 Questions may be directed to any programmers listed as joint collaborators on GitHub -  David Oyeyemi, Kevin Miller, Richard Antolin, Ryan Braun, and Sulada Sudjai.
+The original project page may be viewed at https://github.com/rbraun04/Trek.

-The author of this page may be contacted by email at 'kmillergit' at the domain 'outlook.com'.
+The author of this page, Kevin Miller, may be contacted by email at 'kmillergit' at the domain 'outlook.com'.